vignesh-creator/Variational-Autoencoder/Variational Autoencoder/README.md

 This folder contains implementation of Variational Autoencoder [paper](https://arxiv.org/pdf/1312.6114.pdf)

-This code also uses [Residual Networks](https://arxiv.org/pdf/1512.03385.pdf) to obtain good result.
+This code also uses [Residual Networks](https://arxiv.org/pdf/1512.03385.pdf) & inverse residual Networks to obtain good results.

-There are two .ipynb files which can be used as an alternative if you have any problem in running .py files
+There are two .ipynb files, which can be used as an alternative if you have any problem in running .py files

 After training: